DeepMicroscopy/Exact/README.md

 For the database, postgresql is used.
 Install it by running `sudo apt install postgresql`

+You will also need opencv3.
+You can install that by running `apt install python3-opencv`

 Initialize the database cluster with `sudo -iu postgres initdb --locale en_US.UTF-8 -D '/var/lib/postgres/data'`.

 Note: It may be that initdb is not in your current PATH (seems to be default for postgresql >= 10), in this case, you have to specify the proper path to initdb, e.g: